Guinea coup attempt: Soldiers detain President Conde, dissolve government | DW | 05.09.2021

 "Security and sweeping operations are continuing to restore order and peace," the statement said.

-On the other hand, videos circulating on social media appear to show the president having been detained by the army in an apparent coup attempt.
+However, videos circulating on social media appear to show the president having been detained by the army.

 The UN has called for Conde's release and criticized the "takeover" by force in Guinea.
 Secretary General Antonio Guterres said he is "personally following the situation in Guinea very closely."